pokeclicker/pokeclicker-wiki/data/Berries/Cornn.md

 ### Possible Planting Formations {#planting}

-You can fill your farm in the following way to obtain Cornn Berries.
+**WARNING:** Upon successfully mutating a Cornn, make sure to have [[Oak Items/Cell Battery]] unequipped since it may cause it to mutate into a [[Berries/Charti]].
 Purple squares indicate where mutations can occur.

 **Base Formation**
 ::: table-mutations